Kbinkenaid/kalorie-support/README.md

 - 7-day analytics view

 ### What does Premium include?
-- Unlimited AI food scans and nutritionist chats
+- AI food scans and nutritionist chats
 - 30-day and 90-day analytics
 - Messaging and social features
 - Achievements and streaks